Paul Rico: FBI career

 Rico joined the FBI in 1951 at the age of 26 and was initially posted in Chicago before being transferred to the Boston office after his father became terminally ill.
 While investigating his first major case, the Great Brink's Robbery, Rico learned the value of recruiting informants.
 In 1956, he recognized fugitive bank robber James "Whitey" Bulger in a Revere bar and arrested him.

 At the urging of U.S. Attorney General Robert F. Kennedy, the previously reluctant FBI became committed to combatting the Mafia starting in the mid-1960s.
-Considered the Mafia a greater threat than all other organized crime groups in the United States combined, the Organized Crime Program of the FBI targeted La Cosa Nostra as its highest national priority.
+Considering the Mafia a greater threat than all other organized crime groups in the United States combined, the Organized Crime Program of the FBI targeted La Cosa Nostra as its highest national priority.
 Rico and his partner, Dennis Condon, became the most senior FBI agents investigating organized crime in Boston.
 Rico's Spanish origins allowed him to pass for an Italian, which benefited him when working undercover to insulate himself with the Mafia.

 Rico recruited members of Somerville's Winter Hill Gang as informants.
 Although he was aware that the gangster Stephen "the Rifleman" Flemmi had committed several murders, Rico had Flemmi designated a Top Echelon informant, the highest status an FBI source can achieve, due to his ability to provide information on the leaders of the Patriarca crime family of New England.